GoldstonianConcordanceBible/sydtek-agentic-learner-intelligence-framework/022-team-scholarly-publications-and-peer-reviewed-references.md

 **Research Domain:** Prompt Engineering, Generative AI, Human–AI Interaction, and AI Literacy
 **Reported Google Scholar Citations:** 1

-### Alternate Authorship Record

-A supplied bibliographic record also attributes the work to:

-**Goldston, J.**

-The final canonical authorship record should be reconciled against the original publication metadata.

 ### Research Contribution

 The publication provides a structured introduction to prompt engineering and the design of effective human–AI interactions.